 “I got to put on the pinstripes, I got to sit in the Yankee clubhouse, and I got to play as a Yankee,” Davis said.
 “And the thing that never left was the urgency to perform.
 You don’t get to wear this uniform and be a part of this here and not perform.”

 Five years later, Chili was on the Hall of Fame ballot.
 His career has received due consideration of whether it merited induction at Cooperstown, and though he was “one and done” after getting just three votes in 2005, his achievements were substantial.
 Perhaps his most interesting career stat is that he homered from each side of the plate in the same game 11 times.
-Davis is tied with Eddie Murray – the hitter he admired most --at the top of this list.
+At the time he retired Davis was tied with Eddie Murray – the hitter he admired most --at the top of this list.

 Chili received consideration for a minor-league managing job with the Yankees in 2002 and was a rumored candidate to become hitting coach with the big club after the 2003 season.
 Instead, from 2003 through 2005, he was hitting coach with the Major League Baseball Australian Academy, tutoring students from France, Korea, Japan, China, New Zealand, and other nations along with fellow Yankee alumni Graeme Lloyd and Pat Kelly.
 He had first gone Down Under years before, since he always enjoyed traveling in the off-season.
 Along with Australia, another favorite spot was Bali.